 Athletics are an integral part of the Salisbury Academy program.
-Students in grades 5-8 participate in organized sports (golf, volleyball, baseball, basketball, soccer, tennis, track and field, cheerleading), and track/field and cheerleading programs are offered to the lower and middle school students.
+Students in grades 5-8 participate in organized sports (golf, volleyball, basketball, soccer, tennis, track and field, cheerleading), and track/field and cheerleading programs are offered to the lower and middle school students.
 All students are encouraged through our daily activities and PE program to develop a healthy respect for exercise, nutrition, competition and sportsmanship.

 How do parents communicate with teachers and administrators?

 We have an excellent staff in place to work with your children.
 Good education is a partnership, and this partnership depends on good communication which is two-way and meaningful.
 Teachers confer with the parents of each student at the end of the first reporting period.
 Additional conferences are initiated as needed by teachers or parents.
 Parents are encouraged to contact their child’s teacher when they have concerns or questions.